Your Guide To Packing For A Cruise Vacation

 - Medicine Kit

-- Pain reliever, contraceptives, nausea and diarrhea remedies, Band-Aids, antacids, cold medicine
+- Pain reliever, nausea and diarrhea remedies, Band-Aids, antacids, cold medicine

-Tip: Although most of these can be purchased onboard in the event that you forget them, they can be expensive.
+Tip: Although most of these can be purchased onboard in the event that you forget them, they are expensive.

 In Your Carry On Or Purse